-igfxtray.exe is usually an Intel graphics tray helper from older Intel display-driver packages, but the filename is also easy for a malicious copy to imitate.
-Treat it as normal only when the file sits in a trusted Windows or Intel driver location, has a valid Intel or Microsoft-trusted signature, and matches a real Intel graphics installation.
-If it appears from Downloads, Temp, a user profile folder, or keeps returning after you disable it, check the file before trusting the startup entry.
+igfxtray.exe is usually an Intel graphics tray helper from older Intel display-driver packages.
+Startup Apps may show it as IgfxTray Module or Intel Common User Interface.
+Current Intel Graphics Software packages can work without this legacy tray executable, so a missing igfxtray.exe is not a driver failure by itself.
+Treat a copy as normal only when it sits in a trusted Windows or Intel driver location, has a valid Intel or Microsoft-trusted signature, and matches a real Intel graphics installation.
+A copy in Downloads, Temp, or a user profile folder needs investigation.

 What igfxtray.exe does